Sukhumi: Transport

 Sukhumi is served by a network of 3 trolleybus lines.
+13 modern trolleybuses to replace older soviet models have been donated to Sukhum by St Petersburg.

 There is a railway station in Sukhumi, that has a daily train to Moscow via Sochi.

 Sukhumi Babushara Airport received its first scheduled international flight on 1 May 2025.
+Currently flights are offered to 13 Russian cities all by Russian airlines and in 2025 passenger traffic amounted to 120,000.

 Notable people

 Notable people who are from or have resided in Sukhumi: